 I chose a spot for them to stand in the yard and would signal them when I was about to start the camera.
 They could do or say anything they wanted in those 30 seconds.
 During that time, I would remain quiet, and if there were others present they also had to remain silent.

-Do you know what kind of pressure that is for a kid, to fill 30 seconds of video with a few people standing there watching them?
+Do you know what kind of pressure it is for a kid to fill 30 seconds of video with a few people standing there watching them?
 Some years were easy and they talked the whole 30 seconds.
 Other years, the 30 seconds featured a kid standing there mad about having to do this.
 Sometimes, they would just stand there and cry.
 Whatever they did, we captured it on video and it is precious.

 As I write this, I wonder why I ever stopped doing this.
 You could do it for a lifetime!
 At 100 years old, the video could be watched in 50 minutes.
 Wow, that would be something to watch.
 I am going to start it back up and I encourage you to do the same with your family.